 The third step is to determine the size of the bequest, if any, that our investor wants to leave after he or she dies (and note that for many people, this target bequest also serves as precautionary savings for unanticipated health care costs not covered by insurance).
 One way to think of this is in terms of a multiple of your annual portfolio income.
 Let's say, for example, that our investor wants to leave a bequest equal to ten times his or her annual portfolio income, or $500,000.

 The fourth step is to estimate the number of years the investor expects to live in retirement.
-A "mortality table" provides the expected years of remaining life for people at different ages.
+As we have noted, a "mortality table" provides the expected years of remaining life for people at different ages.
 However, these estimates are simply the midpoints of distributions that can be quite wide; some people will die sooner than the mortality table's estimate, while some people will die later.

-Interestingly enough, other researchers have found that individual's own estimates of their remaining years of life are often more accurate than a simple random guess (probably because they are based on a knowledge of family and personal health histories).
-In this example, we will use an estimate of 25 years of life to be spent in retirement.
+Interestingly enough, researchers have found that individual's own estimates of their remaining years of life are often more accurate than a simple random guess (probably because they are based on a knowledge of family and personal health histories).

-The fifth step is to estimate the real (after inflation) compound rate of return an investor will earn on his or her financial investment portfolio after retirement.
-In this example, we will use 4%.
+The fifth step is to estimate the minimum real (after inflation) compound rate of return you will need to earn on your portfolio to achieve your income and bequest goals, given assumptions.

 This is because different investors will treat this in different ways.
 For example, one investor may enter into a "reverse mortgage" to generate post-retirement income that does not depend on the returns on her investment portfolio.
 Another may sell his large house, purchase a smaller one, and add the profits realized (technically the "equity extraction") to his financial investment portfolio.
 And still another may consider her house as her bequest, and thereby reduce the size of the bequest she expects her financial investment portfolio to fund.